bit-bots/dynamic_stack_decider/README.md

 On each update, all elements on the stack except the top elements are reevaluated from bottom to top, if requested.
 Then, the top element is executed.
-If it was a decision, the resulting action is pushed on the stack, to be executed in the next call to `update`
+If it was a decision, the resulting action is pushed on the stack, to be executed in the next call to `update`.

 ## Reevaluation